Interpretation of music in Zambia: texts in context 1

 Owe, now today, mother, Kunda, I won’t dance

 Interpretation of music in Zambia: texts in context 1.
-This is a rather frequently used way of criticising the drumming, or the drumming and the singing, by mediums.
-Though some singing and drumming is done to this song, it doesn’t take off and after one and a half minute it stops.
+This is a rather frequently used way for mediums to criticise the drumming, or the singing and drumming.
+Though some singing and drumming is done to this song, it doesn’t take off and after one and a half minutes it stops.
 It is discussed immediately after the song has stopped.

 Music example 10